christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 'Antonia Caenis' was Vespassians mistress who was his first cousin who was Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria.
 (Caenis was the Greek goddess who was transformed into a man, and she role-played as two men: Marcus Antonius Pallas and Philo).

-Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria aka Antonia Caenis's son was Tiberius Julius Alexander aka Josephus.
+Cleopatra (Thea Philopator) of Mauretania aka Cleopatra IX aka Helene aka Drusilla of Mauretania aka Julia Ourania of Parthia aka Philo of Alexandria aka Antonia Caenis's son was Tiberius Julius Alexander aka Josephus who was the Prefect (leader) of the
+Praetorian Guard which made him arguably the most powerful man in the empire during Vespasian's reign.

-Vespassian's son Titus was in a relationship with his aunt Berenice, granddaughter of King Herod, who was St. Veronica in the bible (Veronica is the Latin alteration of the Greek name
+Vespassian's son Titus was in a relationship with his aunt Berenice, granddaughter of King Herod, who was St. Veronica in the bible (Veronica is a transliteration of the Greek name Berenike meaning 'victory').

-    Berenice).
+Bernice's brother Marcus Julius Agrippa II, whom she was in an incestuous relationship with before moving on to her nephew, was the governor of all foreign Roman territories except Egypt (which was governed by Tiberius Julius Alexander) during the Flavian period..

 Emperor Vitellius was probably an alias for Vespasian's older brother Titus Flavius Sabinus who was married to Mariamne III aka "Arria the